intel/sagemaker-intel-aws-xgboost/README.md

 SageMaker endpoints are created automatically by your pipeline and are responsible for handling the inference component.

 1. Since our model approval condition is set to “manual,” we will have to approve our model manually.
 When a model is approved, this will invoke a CloudFormation stack that creates a SageMaker model, SageMaker endpoint config, and SageMaker inference endpoint.
 All of these components can be tracked inside the central SageMaker AWS console.
-The code responsible for this automation can be found in the model deployment repo we cloned at the beginning of the tutorial.
+The code responsible for this automation can be found in the model deployment repo we cloned at the beginning of the module.

 ![image](https://user-images.githubusercontent.com/57263404/227305118-5442a2b9-e4da-494c-b3b8-e159dbe3da6d.png)